xonsh/xonsh/docs/tutorial.rst

     TOTAL 0
     -RW-RW-R-- 1 SNAIL SNAIL 0 MAR  8 15:46 XONSH

-While in supbrocess-mode or inside of a captured subprocess, we can always still query the environment with ``$NAME`` variables.
+While in subprocess-mode or inside of a captured subprocess, we can always still query the environment with ``$NAME`` variables.

 .. code-block:: bash